 - The power laws reflect the 1-9-90 split.

 This is part of a series of my notes and thoughts on Alterian’s Social Business Summit 2010.
-To see all of them, hit the Alterian tag (also under the title of any post in the series).
+To see all of them, hit the Alterian tag (also in the gray box under any post in the series).
 Next up: Mike Talbot, Alterian CTO, previews their new platform that integrates legacy and social media marketing data.